thomas1151/blog/_experiences/degree.md

 ---
 title: 'Masters in Computer Science and Artificial Intelligence (with a Year in Industry)'
 # image: '/assets/components/hello/face.png'
-subtitle: 'My Computer Science and Artificial Intelligence Degree with Integrated Masters'
+subtitle: 'My Computer Science and Artificial Intelligence Degree with Integrated Masters.'
 summary: "Fully trained as a MComp computer scientist at the University of Sheffield, one of the country's top 25 universities for Computer Science, and one of the top 100 universities in the world."
 url: 'thomasbarratt.co.uk'
 color: sheffield-purple